Information Law (LL.M.)

 How much time do I need to plan for the degree programme?

-The Master's thesis is written while working and can address practice-orientated issues from the student's own professional environment.
-It is academically supervised and forms the final part of the degree programme.
+Last but not least: your Master's thesis is also written alongside your academic appointment and can address practice-oriented issues from your own professional environment.
+It is academically supervised and concludes the degree programme.

 How can I combine my studies with my academic appointment?